Mission.io and Federal Funding Sources

 Title IV, Part A comptab-infoalt7-icon

-Well-rounded education, safe and healthy students, and effective use of technology
+Well-rounded education, safe and healthy students, effective use of technology

 Mission.io supports all three Title IV-A priority areas: (1) Well-rounded education through integrated cross-curricular Missions; (2) Safe and healthy students through teamwork, resilience-building activities, and Missions that help teachers develop a positive classroom climate; and (3) Effective use of technology via an accessible, standards-aligned digital platform.